-The steam tables provide us with a very effective means of quantifying operating conditions and while we know that you don't use them on a regular basis as part of your job they provide a useful aid to investigating operating conditions.
+The steam tables provide us with a very effective means of quantifying operating conditions.

 You should have a copy of steam tables as part of the module.
-The units for the tables are mainly S.I. which may be a new experience for some of us.
+The units for the tables are mainly S.I.
 Turn to page 4 in the first set of steam tables.
 You will see a whole series of columns under a variety of headings.